kubernetes/website/docs/user-guide/deployments.md

 ## Rolling Back a Deployment

-Sometimes we may want to rollback a Deployment; for example, when the previous Deployment is crash looping.
+Sometimes we may want to rollback a Deployment; for example, when the Deployment is not stable, such as crash looping.

 Suppose that we made a typo while updating the Deployment, by putting the image name as `nginx:1.91` instead of `nginx:1.9.1`: